chiefgeek157/scorch/README.md

 * Measure of risk expressed as a "health score"
 * Estimation of cost, to bring the health score to ideal

+# Setup

+scorch uses `django-environ` to help simplify configuration.
+Developers should copy the `scorch/.env.smaple` file to `scorch/.env` and modify.
+Note that the `.env` file should ***not*** be checked into source control because it contains secrets such as `SECRET_KEY`.

+The `scorch/project/settings.py` file is a typical Django settings file but sets environment-specific values from the `.env` file. `.env.sample` contains the set of variables that `settings.py` will use, bu default.
+Developers are free to modify these files as needed to suit a particular installation.